 Amazon DocumentDB (with MongoDB compatibility) is a fast, scalable, highly available, and fully managed document database service that supports MongoDB workloads.
-You can use the same MongoDB 3.6 and 4.0 application code, drivers, and tools to run, manage, and scale workloads on Amazon DocumentDB without worrying about managing the underlying infrastructure.
+You can use the same MongoDB 3.6, 4.0 or 5.0 application code, drivers, and tools to run, manage, and scale workloads on Amazon DocumentDB without worrying about managing the underlying infrastructure.
 As a document database, Amazon DocumentDB makes it easy to store, query, and index JSON data.

 Hackolade is the pioneer for data modeling of NoSQL databases and design of REST APIs.
 The Hackolade Studio application is the one-of-a-kind schema design tool for all the leading technologies of data at rest and data in motion.
 Hackolade also applies its easy and visual design to Avro, JSON Schema, Parquet, Protobuf, Swagger, and OpenAPI, and is rapidly adding support for new targets.
 Amazon DocumentDB was recently added as a target to help you visualize and model JSON data with nested objects and arrays.

 In this post, we discuss factors to consider when modeling JSON documents and how Hackolade can help with forward- or reverse-engineering to model documents.
 We also discuss how Hackolade can help with data modeling when migrating from relational databases to Amazon DocumentDB.